JoinColony/colonyJS/packages/sdk/docs/api/classes/ColonyNetwork.md

 Create a new Colony without metadata

 Creates a new Colony without IPFS metadata.
-To add metadata at a later point you can call the Colony.editColony method.
+To add metadata at a later point you can call the [Colony.edit](Colony.md#edit) method.

 **`Remarks`**